 Collection and analysis of validation tests results.

-The work has been of paramount importance in the last months of the project due to the high load of work needed to deploy the platform at pilots’ site, and to administer the validation tests to healthcare personnel, taking into account intrinsic personnel work duties.
+The work has been of paramount importance in the last months of the project due to the high load of work needed to deploy the platform at pilots’ site, and to administer the validation tests to healthcare personnel, considering intrinsic personnel work duties.
 The validation test has seen the participation of 18 participants (53%) from UPAT and 16 participants (47%) from PAGNI.
-The results of the testing campaign has been reported in D5.5.
+The results of the testing campaign have been reported in D5.5.

 Submitted Deliverables